pilzpuffer/signup-form/README.md

 This really helped me to become more confident with handling forms, as there's quite a few tricks to actually setting them up and making them useful - so this project was great for my learning journey.

+I'm not quite happy with the overall design for this project, but I didn't want to stray too far from the initial 'design file', so I will leave it as it is.
+If I were to improve this project, I would revamp the entire structure of the page.

 ## ACKNOWLEDGEMENTS